Man as Object: Reversing the Gaze

 Ms. Magazine reposted this piece on their blog October 28, 2011

-Posted on October 24, 2011, in body image, feminism, gender, men, objectification, psychology, sex, sexism, women and tagged body image, culture, feminism, gender, men, objectification, psychology, sex, sexism, women.
+Posted on October 24, 2011, in body image, feminism, gender, men, objectification, psychology, sex and sexuality, sexism, women and tagged body image, culture, feminism, gender, men, objectification, psychology, sex and sexuality, sexism, women.
 Bookmark the permalink.
-25 Comments.
+30 Comments.